briandrum/codes.forchagrin.com/_chapters/chapter-941-use-of-public-ways-for-small-cell-wireless-facilities-and-wireless-support-structures.md

     limit of Three Million Dollars ($3,000,000.00) for each person and Three Million Dollars ($3,000,000.00) for each accident.

-    3. _(3)_ Worker’s compensation within statutory limits and employer’s liability insurance with limits of not less than One Million Dollars ($1,000,000.00).
+    3. _(3)_ Worker's compensation within statutory limits and employer's liability insurance with limits of not less than One Million Dollars ($1,000,000.00).